Page 1 of 4

 Also notice that the ViewGroup container that is passed in is only used to allow the Fragment to determine the layout of the the UI components it returns.
 Again this can be ignored in some cases.

-It looks as if the Fragment's only role in life is to create a View and this is true but it has more functionality than just a ViewGroup object.
+It looks as if the Fragment's only role in life is to create a View and this is true at a first approximation but it has more functionality than just a ViewGroup object.
 The Fragment is also an object that has a lifecycle and persists even when its View hierarchy isn't on display.
 This makes it easier to arrange for things like the back button and other state changes to be implemented.
 To make full use of the Fragment you have to know about its lifecycle but for the moment we can simply focus on the onCreateView event.

 It is also important at this early stage to know and keep in mind that a Fragment runs on the UI Thread and hence that is only one thing happening at any given time and if the Fragment is active, i.e. being executed, then the Activity is paused waiting for the UI Thread to be freed and start running it again.
 Fragments are not about concurrency or multi-threading but the can be made to be in more advanced settings.